PoshCode/PowerShellPracticeAndStyle/Style Guide/English.md

 [OutputType("<TypeNameString>", ParameterSetName="<Name>")]
 ```

-* If ParameterSetName is used in any of the parameter provide always a
+#### When a ParameterSetName is used in any of the parameters, always provide a
   DefaultParameterSetName in the CmdletBinding attribute.

 ```PowerShell